anorouzi/sector/sector-sphere/branches/stable-2.8/README.stable_branch.txt

 Recent version of UDT (UDT 4.10) is not stable with Sector.
 Sector uses UDT library form April 2011 with 2 bugfixes, not coinciding with any versions of UDT from UDT project on sourceforge.
 PCT_SLAVES_TO_CONSIDER does not appear to be working as expected - need to check how it is actually working Migration to GMP2 is desired but not tested.
+Logging level still set in numbers 0-9 in .conf files.
+Need to migrate to "screen,error,info,warning,trace,debug).
+Currenlty numbers mapped to those levels.